BavoDebraekeleer/cheat-sheet/General/solid.md

 - Classes should have a limited number of instance variables.
 - Class methods should manipulate one or more of these instance variables.

+*SRP does bother if you mix implementation details into otherwise high level code.*
 ### Key Takeaways

 - Practice pain driven development, meaning don't force using SOLID before you have written some code.
 Apply them when pain points begin to emerge.